egordm/boosters/docs/backlogs/archive/01-linear-trees-comparison.md

 ## Overview

-This epic covers comparing booste-rs linear trees against LightGBM's implementation for both quality and performance.
+This epic covers comparing boosters linear trees against LightGBM's implementation for both quality and performance.
 The goal is to verify we achieve parity with LightGBM and document the results.